-In addition to the pivotal trials on the effectiveness of pirfenidone in IPF patients [58] [57], pirfenidone has also been studied in PPF patients in two prospective randomized trials.
-The uILD study [14] included 253 patients with unclassifiable progressive pulmonary fibrosis (PPF) who were treated with placebo or pirfenidone (2,403mg/day) over a 24-week period.
-The primary study endpoint was the difference in forced vital capacity (FVC) as measured by home spirometry, the secondary endpoints were the differences in FVC, CO diffusion capacity (DLco), and in the 6-minute walk test (6MWT) as measured at the study site.
-The primary endpoint was negative, as a meaningful analysis was not possible due to considerable variability and implausibility of patient-reported measured data, which were attributable, at least in part, to technical reasons.
-By contrast, a significantly smaller decline in FVC was seen when measured at the study site, along with a similarly smaller drop in DLco and in the distance walked in the 6-minute walk test (6MWT).
-In the RELIEF study [13], 127 patients with PPF associated with fibrotic NSIP, chronic HP, autoimmune ILD or asbestos-related pulmonary fibrosis were included and randomized to receive pirfenidone or placebo for a period of one year.
+In addition to the pivotal trials on the effectiveness of pirfenidone in IPF patients [56, 57], pirfenidone has also been studied in PPF patients in two prospective randomized trials.
+The uILD study [14] included 253 patients with unclassifiable PPF who were treated with placebo or pirfenidone (2,403 mg/day) over a 24-week period.
+The primary study endpoint was the difference in FVC as measured by home spirometry, the secondary endpoints were the differences in FVC, DLco, and in the 6MWT as measured at the study site.
+The primary endpoint was negative as a meaningful analysis was not possible due to considerable variability and implausibility of patient-reported measured data, which were attributable, at least in part, to technical reasons.
+By contrast, a significantly smaller decline in FVC was seen when measured at the study site, along with a similarly smaller drop in DLco and the distance walked in the 6MWT.
+In the RELIEF study [13], 127 patients with PPF associated with fibrotic NSIP, cHP, autoimmune ILD or asbestos-related pulmonary fibrosis were included and randomized to receive pirfenidone or placebo for a period of 1 year.
 The study was terminated early due to slow recruitment, and study results should therefore be interpreted with caution.
 With regard to the primary study endpoint, the FVC decline seen in patients treated with pirfenidone was still significantly less than in those who received the placebo, and a consistently lesser decline in DLco and 6MWT distance was seen in the active arm.
-Another randomized prospective study to evaluate the safety and effectiveness of pirfenidone in patients with rheumatoid arthritis-associated ILD (TRAIL-1 study, NCT02808871) was completed, but only the study design has been published to date [159].
+Another randomized prospective study to evaluate the safety and effectiveness of pirfenidone in patients with RA-associated ILD (TRAIL-1 study, NCT02808871) was completed, but only the study design has been published to date [158].

-Two recent meta-analyses on the efficacy of antifibrotic therapies in IPF and PPF [53] [152] included studies with pirfenidone in addition to those with nintedanib.
-They show a significantly smaller FVC decline with an almost identical effect size (approx. -31%) for both IPF and PPF, as well as significantly reduced mortality.
+Two recent meta-analyses on the efficacy of antifibrotic therapies in IPF and PPF [151, 159] included studies with pirfenidone in addition to those with nintedanib.
+They show a significantly smaller FVC decline with an almost identical effect size (approximately -31%) for both IPF and PPF, as well as significantly reduced mortality.

 Due to insufficient data, no application has yet been submitted for the approval of pirfenidone to treat PPF.
 However, data available to date suggest that the efficacy of pirfenidone for the treatment of PPF may be similar to that of nintedanib, although both pirfenidone studies have obvious flaws (endpoint, low recruitment).
 PPF patients should therefore preferably be treated with the approved standard of care (nintedanib).
-However, if this therapy is not sufficiently effective (e.g. unchanged FVC decline under treatment or >10% per year) or not tolerated, the guideline committee considers the available data on pirfenidone for the treatment of PPF as sufficiently positive to initiate a second-line, off-label treatment attempt with pirfenidone in these patients, after obtaining health insurance approval for such off-label use.
+However, if this therapy is not sufficiently effective (e.g., unchanged FVC decline under treatment or >10% per year) or not tolerated, the Guideline Committee considers the available data on pirfenidone for the treatment of PPF as sufficiently positive to initiate a second-line, off-label treatment attempt with pirfenidone in these patients, after obtaining health insurance approval for such off-label use.